-Swift, is rich in data types.
+Swift is rich in data types.
 The storage representation and machine instructions differ from machine to machine.
-Swift provides various types of data-types that allow programmers to select the appropriate type for the variable to set its value.
+Swift provides various kinds of data-types that allow programmers to select the appropriate type for the variable to set its value.

 What are Datatypes?